 Is a master’s degree worth it?

+For some, life after college days does not mean the end of their educational goals.
 Getting a master’s degree is a reasonable strategy to reinforce your career down the road.
 The specter of degree inflation, where employers seek candidates with better credentials, and the fact that you are competing in a job market awash with master’s degree holders are not going to dissipate any time.
 A master’s program makes you competitive in this cutthroat market.

 However, there is no guarantee that a master’s degree will bring in financial success and a lucrative career.
 Remember, credentials are just one factor for a fruitful career.
 You also need experience, talent in specific cases, and the right network to nail the position you are aiming for.